 All around the world, various people hold the dragonfly to symbolize many different things but below is the most universally accepted dragonfly symbolism being upheld in various countries by different cultures.

 Power and Agility: The dragonfly is believed to signify power and agility.
 This is translated mainly from its swift and agile body movements.
-Though it looks vulnerable but it is often difficult to catch.
+Though it looks vulnerable, it is often difficult to catch.

 Living in the Moment: The dragonfly lives and enjoys every bit of its life.
 Because it has such a short lifespan, it makes the most use of any stage of development it finds itself.

 Change and Adaptation: This insect easily adapts to any situation it finds itself in.
-Nature seems to have favored it in this regard.
+Nature seems to have favoured it in this regard.

 Connection with Nature: In so many cultures including the native American, their fairy-like nature easily earned them this status.
 They are presumed to be a perfect link to the fairy world and could mean the symbol of the departed soul.
 For the Japanese, dragonfly symbolizes autumn and summer and was used by the Samurai to depict power and victory.